Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 mov     byte ptr [rsp+96], 9
 ```

 The function `sub_180028810` is relatively small so we didn't spent much time searching for this.
-That instruction is the only thing that I think the payload is, so we have 1 byte??
+That instruction is the only thing that I think the payload is, so we have only 2 bytes??

 So now we got a payload that is only two bytes in size, weird but let's follow through and see what happens if we just send a payload of 2 bytes in size.